Friday, 4 August 2023

 It is thought this is the site one of the first assemblies/councils

-It was here almost 100 years ago, that archaeologists discovered seven different layers of civilisations, one on the top of the other which is not unusual in itself particularly as the location of this site was high on a cliff looking out to sea – a very strategic location.
-The Neolithic town predates Egyptian dynasties, the Minoan Kingdoms of Crete and even Troy, but was destroyed by an earthquake in 2100 BC and was never rebuilt.
+It was here almost 100 years ago, that archaeologists discovered seven different layers of civilisations, one on top of the other which is not unusual in itself particularly as the site was locatied high on a cliff looking out to sea – a very strategic position.
+The Neolithic town predates Egyptian dynasties, the Minoan Kingdoms of Crete and even Troy, but was destroyed by an earthquake in 2100 BC and never rebuilt.
 It was quite interesting but most of what we were seeing had been ‘reconstructed’ which spoilt it a little for me.
-It was pretty hot and exposed at the site so we were thankful to reboard the bus and be whisked off to a local winery for a tour and tasting.
+It was pretty hot and exposed so we were thankful to reboard the bus and be whisked off to a local winery for a tour and tasting.

 The wine tasting was accompanied by local cheese - sheep and goat